Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Contract Validation {#contract_validation}

-- A Contract ID is provided as a UUID V7 in the field `contract.id`.
+- A UUID V7 is provided in the field `contract.id`.
 - A hash algorithm is provided in the field `contract.content.hash_algorithm`.
 - The date provided in `contract.content.created_at` can not be in the future.
 - The Group ID of the Manager matches the Group ID defined in the field `contract.group_id`.